pymc-devs/video-timestamps/videos-list/30-quan.md

 31:39 The Bayesian optimal policy
 33:03 The Upper-Confidence Bound (UCB) policy
 34:24 The Thompson Sampling policy
-36:56 Bayesian optimization: using Bayesian techniques to minimize costs 39:02 Applying Gaussian Processes (GP) to find the function maximizer 40:54 Using the posterior belief to approximate Bayesian optimal policies 42:20 Distribution of the true maximizer
+36:56 Bayesian optimization: A framework to minimize costs 39:02 Applying Gaussian Processes (GP) to help identify the function maximizer 40:54 Using the posterior belief to approximate Bayesian optimal policies 42:20 Distribution of the true maximizer
 44:28 Other Bayesian decision-making problems